 Related chapters

-This tool is free and open-source.
-Donations fund PACER access fees and our goal of forming a 501(c)(3) nonprofit for bankruptcy court transparency.
+This site is free and open-source.
+Donations support the Open Bankruptcy Project, a 501(c)(3) nonprofit, funding PACER access fees and bankruptcy court transparency research.

-PACER cases made free through RECAP: 0 of 37.9 million
+PACER cases made free through RECAP: 150+ of 37.9 million

 Every document we access becomes permanently free for the next researcher, attorney, or debtor.